Pivot-Madagascar/pridec-docker/forecast/input/README.md

 ## `external_data.json`

 Optional data to be provided that can not be stored following the DHIS2 structure.
 It requires columns `orgUnit` and `period` that match those from DHIS2.
 It would be provided by the user (uploaded via the GUI).
 For now, it is just stored locally.
+It is the same for all Pivot PRIDE-C data sources.

 ## `orgUnit_poly.geojson`